mui/material-ui/docs/pages/blog/2023-mui-values.md

 It's also about strategic collaboration, and being able to recognize and enlist one another for our unique strengths toward shared goals.

-Trust & deliver together reflects our firm belief that together, our combined efforts are stronger and more impactful than what we can achieve individually.
+"Trust and deliver together" reflects our firm belief that together, our combined efforts are stronger and more impactful than what we can achieve individually.

 ## How do we reinforce values across the org?